 Prashar Lake trek is an often forgotten trail of the region.
 Partly because there is now full road connectivity leading up to the lake itself.
 However, the trail in itself is an extremely joyous experience, which surprises you a few times by opening up into spectacular views and shocking your system with what’s ahead.

-However, it still works and there is a moderate climb associated for the most part of the journey.
+However, it still works, and there is a moderate climb associated with most of the journey.
 The views at the end, when earned, seem so much sweeter than just driving up to the lake.

 Have a travel question??
 You can follow me on Instagram and ask your travel questions in a direct message on Instagram too.
 I also conduct a weekly Q&A session every Saturday evening on Instagram, so see you there.